Effects of oscillatory deformations on the coherent and incoherent quantum transport

-Fig. 4. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport when the site 1 oscillates around its equilibrium along the horizontal line for both configurations with assumptions that, $a=1/4$, $\phi=0$ and $\omega_{0}=1$. (b) Time dependent of the coupling strength $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)$ (red curve) and $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)=1$ (black curve) where, plus and minus are corresponding to the coherent and incoherent transports respectively.
+Fig. 4. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport, when the site 1 oscillates around its equilibrium along the horizontal line for both configurations with assumptions of $a=1/4$, $\phi=0$ and $\omega_{0}=1$. (b) Time dependence of the coupling strength $\zeta_{1}(t):=J_{1,2}(t)=J_{1,3}(t)$ (solid red curve) and $\zeta_{2}(t):=J_{2,4}(t)=\pm J_{3,4}(t)=1$ (dotted-dashed black curve) where, plus and minus correspond to the coherent and incoherent transports, respectively.

-Fig. 5. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport when the site 4 oscillates around its equilibrium along the horizontal line for both configurations with assumptions that, $a=1/4$, $\phi=0$ and $\omega_{0}=1$. (b) Time dependent of the coupling strength $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)=1$ (black curve) and $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)$ (red curve).
+Fig. 5. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport, when the site 4 oscillates around its equilibrium along the horizontal line for both configurations with assumptions of $a=1/4$, $\phi=0$ and $\omega_{0}=1$. (b) Time dependence of the coupling strength $\zeta_{1}(t):=J_{1,2}(t)=J_{1,3}(t)=1$ (dotted-dashed black curve) and $\zeta_{2}(t):=J_{2,4}(t)=\pm J_{3,4}(t)$ (solid red curve).

-Fig. 6. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport when the sites 1 and 4 oscillate around their equilibrium positions with the phase difference $\Delta \phi=\pi$, along the horizontal line with assumptions for each of the oscillations that, $a=1/4$ and $\omega_{0}=1$. (b) Time dependent of the coupling strength $\zeta_{1}(t)=J_{1,2}(t)=J_{1,3}(t)$ (black curve) and $\zeta_{2}(t)=J_{2,4}(t)=\pm J_{3,4}(t)$ (red curve).
+Fig. 6. (a) Populations of the sinks for the optimal coherent (solid blue curve) and optimal incoherent (dashed blue curve) transport, when the sites 1 and 4 oscillate around their equilibrium positions with the phase difference $\Delta \phi=\pi$, along the horizontal line with assumptions of $a=1/4$ and $\omega_{0}=1$ for each of the oscillations. (b) Time dependence of the coupling strength $\zeta_{1}(t):=J_{1,2}(t)=J_{1,3}(t)$ (solid red curve) and $\zeta_{2}(t):=J_{2,4}(t)=\pm J_{3,4}(t)$ (dotted-dashed black curve).